 Auckland Graduation

-All students who are graduating on Friday 18 August 2023 must register using the unique link you will receive through your personal email address, before Friday 7 July.
+All students who are graduating must register using the unique link you will receive through your personal email address.
+Registrations for each ceremony close six weeks before the ceremony date.

 When registering for graduation you will be asked to tell us: